ManuelPeinado/MultiChoiceAdapter/README.md

 If you derive from MultiChoiceSimpleCursorAdapter instead of from MultiChoiceBaseAdapter, you won't have to implement any of the BaseAdapter methods, including getViewImpl.
 Instead, just implement the ActionMode.Callback methods and then configure your adapter at construction time using the different parameters of the MultiChoiceSimpleCursorAdapter constructor (cursor, from, to...)

+### If you need <code>ArrayAdapter</code>-like functionality

+If you derive from MultiChoiceArrayAdapter instead of from MultiChoiceBaseAdapter, you won't have to implement any of the BaseAdapter methods, including getViewImpl.
+Instead, just implement the ActionMode.Callback methods and then configure your adapter at construction time using the different parameters of the MultiChoiceArrayAdapter constructor (cursor, from, to...)

 Checkboxes
 ------------------